Na0mi-K/Ricci-Flow-Simulation/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This program implements the discrete curvaure flow on a 2D triangulated surface mesh to flatten or uniformize its geometry (discrete analogue to the Ricci Flow that proved the Poincaré Conjecture)
+This program implements the discrete curvaure flow on a 2D triangulated surface mesh to flatten or uniformize its geometry *(discrete analogue to the Ricci Flow that proved the Poincaré Conjecture)*

-Underlying Principle : Every vertex has a discrete Gaussian Curvature
+**-Underlying Principle** : Every vertex has a discrete Gaussian Curvature

 $$
 K_i = 2\pi - \sum_{j \ne i} \theta_j^{ik}
 $$

-Where $\theta^{jk}_i$ is the interior angle at vertex $i$ in triangle $Δijk$.
-Under Ricci Flow , circle packings or conformal edge factors evovle dynamically so $Ki$ -> 0 (or constant curvature)
+Where $\theta^{jk}_i$ is the interior angle at vertex $i$ in triangle $\triangle Δijk$ .
+Under Ricci Flow , circle packings or conformal edge factors evovle dynamically so $K_i \rightarrow 0$ (or constant curvature)*
 -The Challenge : Dynamically adjust vertex coordinates or conformal metric scaling factors $ui$ at each step :

 $$